Soft Bayesian Context Tree Models for Real-Valued Time Series: Introduction

 Of particular interest to our current study is the BCT model for real-valued time series by Papageorgiou and Kontoyiannis \cite{PK23}, \cite{PK25}.
 In these previous studies, they used the quantisers from $\mathbb{R}$ to a finite alphabet in order to produce a discrete context.
 Then, the discrete context follows a deterministic path down the context tree, i.e., the context space divides deterministically.
 Therefore, the BCT model in \cite{PK23}, \cite{PK25} is restricted by \emph{hard} splits of the context space.
 In this study, on the other hand, we consider \emph{soft} (probabilistic) splits of the context space.
 This is a similar idea of a soft decision tree in machine learning (e.g., \cite{HME}, \cite[Chapter 14]{bishop}).
 As we will describe in Section \ref{section_model}, our soft Bayesian context tree model (Soft-BCT) is a generalized and more flexible model than the BCT-AR model in \cite{PK23}, \cite{PK25}.

 We propose a learning method for the Soft-BCT by using variational inference.
-The results of simulation experiments show that the Soft-BCT demonstrates almost the same or superior performance to BCT-AR for some real-world datasets.
+The results of simulation experiments demonstrate the superiority of the proposed Soft-BCT compared to the previous BCT-AR for some datasets.

 \begin{Remark} In \cite{kontoyiannis_22}, the Bayesian context tree is defined as follows (see the first paragraph of Section 1.1 in \cite{kontoyiannis_22}): ``We refer to the models in $\mathcal{T}(D)$ equipped with this prior structure as Bayesian context trees (BCT)''.
 As described above, the Bayesian context tree in this sense was considered in Matsushima and Hirasawa \cite{CTW_Matsu_94}, \cite{CTW_Matsu_07}, \cite{CTW_Matsu_09}, although they did not use the terminology ``Bayesian context tree.'' \end{Remark}